The Ministry of Health and Standards New Zealand worked together with the sector to review standards related to health and disability services.

 - Interim Standards for Abortion Services in New Zealand.

-The Ministry of Health (the Ministry) partnered with Standards New Zealand, a business unit within the Ministry of Business, Innovation and Employment to reviewing these standards.
-This approach allowed the Ministry to undertake the most extensive consultation with the health and disability sector in the standards’ history, with over 300 individuals and organisations having direct involvement in updating the standard.
+The Ministry of Health (the Ministry) partnered with Standards New Zealand, a business unit within the Ministry of Business, Innovation and Employment to review these four standards.
+This approach allowed the Ministry to undertake the most extensive consultation with the health and disability sector in the standards’ history, with over 300 stakeholders and organisations having direct involvement in updating the standard.

-These standards impact a large part of the health and disability sector.
+These four standards impacted a large part of the health and disability sector.
 For this reason, this review was supported by a strong governance framework.